-Quick Start
+Ouick Start

 This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possible.
-If you are an experienced R/C enthusiast, you will find it helpful and fast.
+If you are an experienced RC enthusiast, you will find it helpful and fast.
 Be sure and read through the rest of the manual to learn about important safety, maintenance, and adjustment procedures.
 Turn to page 7 to begin.

-Even if you are an experienced R/C enthusiast, it is important to read and follow the procedures in this manual.
-The advanced design of the TRX 3.3 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
-Using traditional or oldfashioned procedures could reduce engine performance and longevity.
+We know you're excited about getting your new Nitro Rustler on the road, but it's very important that you take some time to read through the Owner's Manual.
+This manual contains all the necessary set-up, break-in, tuning, and operating procedures that allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into Nitro Rustler.
+Even if you are an experienced RC enthusiast, it's important to read and follow the procedures in this manual.
+Nitro Rustler contains new technologies that you may not be familiar with.
+Pay particular attention to the fuel and break-in requirements for the engine.
+The advanced design of the TRX 2.5 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
+Using traditional or old-fashioned procedures could reduce engine performance and longevity.